spotify/XCMetrics/docs/Getting Started.md

 	- `--serviceURL`: the URL of the service receiving the collected metrics.
 If you haven't deployed a service yet, please head over to ["Deploy Backend"](https://github.com/spotify/XCMetrics/blob/main/docs/How%20to%20Deploy%20Backend.md) first.
     - `--timeout`: the number of seconds to wait for the Xcode log to appear.
 The default value is 5s.
     - `--isCI`: either true or false based on if the current build is running on CI or not.
 This is useful to categorize builds as local or continuous integration builds.
+    - `--skipNotes`: true or false.
+If true, the Notes found in a log (Xcode adds them to with things like the output of Post build phase's scripts like Swiftlint) won't be inserted in the Database.
+Useful if you have thousands of these in your log and want to save some space.

 ![](img/post-action-scheme.png)